 The foundation is a registered Chinese foreign agent that often targets American universities with offers to fund policy research, high-level dialogues, and exchange programs.
 Many schools, however, have divested from CUSEF in light of these ties.

-But Zheng’s CCP ties run even deeper.
+But Zhang’s CCP ties run even deeper.

 Renmin trains many of the CCP’s highest-ranking officials and actively participates in the regime’s global propaganda operations, spearheading the formation of 12 Confucius Institutes overseas.
 Confucius Institutes serve as the international propaganda arm of the CCP and are hotbeds for intellectual property theft, “undisclosed ties to Chinese institutions, and conflicted loyalties” according to the FBI.